Cognitive Behavioural Therapy (CBT)

-Cognitive Behavioural Therapy (CBT) is a form of active psychotherapy.
-Guided by empirical research, CBT focuses upon the development of coping mechanisms aimed at solving relevant problems and altering useless cognitive patterns.
+Cognitive Behavioural Therapy (CBT) is a form of active psychotherapy / talk therapy.
+Guided by empirical research, Cognitive Behavioural Therapy focuses upon the development of coping mechanisms that solve relevant problems (problem solving) and alter useless cognitive patterns.
 Cognition refers to thoughts, convictions, behaviour, and emotions.

 Frequently occurring cognitive errors and their associated dysfunctional presuppositions